 Guppies are very beautiful, small, viviparous fish.
 Some people like them very much, others don’t.
 Guppies are unpretentious, strong fish with beautiful tails.
-However, guppies are very small and cannot defend themselves, so other fish often bite them.
+However, guppies are tiny and cannot defend themselves, so other fish often bite them.

-It is best to keep the guppies separate and have a separate tank for newborn fish, and then your guppies will be happy.
+It is best to keep the guppies separate and has an independent tank for newborn fish, and then your guppies will be happy.

 Guppies are one of the most common types of aquarium fish.
 For novice aquarium owners, guppies are a great choice because of their hardiness and low price.

-Like many freshwater fish, guppies exhibit sexual dimorphism.
+Like much freshwater fish, guppies exhibit sexual dimorphism.
 Male guppies are smaller than females and have beautiful, colorful fins.
 Female guppies are not as bright in color.

 Guppies get along well with other species.
 Detailed below are some of the best companions in the aquarium for guppies.

-- Swordtails, mollies, poecilia.
-Guppies and swordtails are fully compatible and will well live with mollies and poecilia.
-Experience aquarists shows that platies and swordtails biting the fins of the guppies.
+- Swordtails, mollies, Poecilia.
+Guppies and swordtails are fully compatible and will well live with mollies and Poecilia.
+Experience aquarists show that platies and swordtails biting the fins of the guppies.
 Keep small fish with larger relatives in a spacious aquarium with shelters and plants.

 - Neons.
 Neon is a fish with a similar temperament and size.
 Guppies and neons will live together in the same aquarium.
 Remember that neons like soft water.